 One of the most significant advantages of eSIMs is that they’re not beholden to one network, as is usually the case with standard SIMs.
 So, when you travel, you can connect your eSIM to the local network in the country you’re visiting, giving you affordable and effortless internet access.

 However, you must ensure your phone is eSIM enabled to buy a package from a provider.
-All the latest iPhones (15, 14, 13, 12, XS Max, etc.) have eSIMs, while Android phones like the Google Pixel, Samsung Galaxy series, and several Huawei phones have this tech enabled.
+All iPhones from the XR/XS onwards (including the latest iPhone 16 & 17 models) have eSIMs, while Android phones like the Google Pixel, Samsung Galaxy series, and several Huawei phones have this tech enabled.

 So, before proceeding with our recommendations below, ensure your phone has an eSIM enabled.
 This will be hugely beneficial if you plan to travel worldwide.